 - R v B & O (2017) Portsmouth Crown Court.
 Multiple Count Indictment series of machete point robberies on taxi drivers.
 Prosecuting Trial Counsel

-- R v I,M,G and ors (2016) Southampton Crown Court - seven handed conspiracy to steal involving over £100,000 of undelivered good from delivery company.
+- R v I,M,G and ors (2016) Southampton Crown Court - 7 handed conspiracy to steal involving over £100,000 of undelivered good from delivery company.
 Prosecuting Counsel

 - R v E & ors (2015) Dorchester Crown Court: multi-handed Aggravated Burglary involving Defendants breaking into address and assaulting occupants with a baseball bat causing significant injuries.
 Defendant received suspended sentence.
 Defence Counsel

-- R v G Salisbury Crown Court: Robbery.
-Victim severely disabled with mental age of a 4 year old; required extremely careful cross examination.
+- R v G (2015) Salisbury Crown Court: Robbery. victim severely disabled with mental age of a 4 year old; required extremely careful cross examination.
 Defence counsel- defendant acquitted

 Add this expertise to your shortlist

-Gemma is passionate about sport and has begun to develop her practice in this niche area.
-She has completed a Masters Degree in Sports Law and Practice at De Montfort University and is a member of the British Association of Sport and the Law.
+Gemma has a developing practice in this niche area.
+She holds a Masters Degree with Distinction in Sports Law and Practice at De Montfort University, and is a member of the British Association of Sport and the Law.
 She therefore has a broad and deep understanding of sports regulation and ethical matters such as anti-doping.
 Gemma is regularly invited to contribute articles on sporting matters for LawinSport.